-From another point of view, not only the interaction between the axions themselves, but also the gravitational interaction between the axions and any other particles can lead to thermal equilibrium.
-When the thermal equilibrium is achieved, there is a heating effect on the lower energy particles, and a cooling effect on the higher energy particles.
-The generalized thermalization rate is defined as $\Gamma_b \over H$.
-Then the following condition is a criteria for thermal equilibrium, cooling and heating effects:
+Once thermal equilibrium occurs, there can be cooling effects between axion and other particle species.
+That is to say, not only the interaction between the axions themselves, but also the gravitational interaction between the axions and any other particles can lead to thermal equilibrium.
+When the thermal equilibrium is achieved, there is a heating effect on the lower energy particles, and a cooling effect on other higher energy particles.